and-lz/avp/readme.md

 - **Fullscreen Support:** Click a video to toggle fullscreen styling (not browser fullscreen).
 - **Pin Button Overlay:** Pin videos in place during shuffling by clicking the pin button (📌) or pressing `p` while hovering.
 - **Video Pool Selection:** Select multiple videos at once using the file input or 🎞️ button.
+- **Mute/Unmute on Hover:** Videos are muted by default; the one you hover will play audio.
 - **Keyboard Shortcuts & Controls:** See below for all shortcuts and controls.

 ### Keyboard Shortcuts & Usage Tips

+- **Mute/Unmute on Hover:** Videos are muted by default; the one you hover will play audio.

 - **Shuffle Videos:** Press `r` to shuffle the videos in the grid.
 - **Auto-Shuffle Toggle:** Press `l` to enable or disable auto-shuffling.